-18 Capital gains Did you have a capital gains tax event during the year?
-G NO Have you applied an exemption or rollover?
-M NO YES You must print X in the YES box at G if you had an amount of capital gains from a trust.
-YES YES Net capital gain A , , , , , , , , , , , , , , , , , , Total current year capital gains H],800.00 Net capital losses carried v forward to later income years v],00
+18 Capital gains Did you have a capital gains G tax event during the year?
+No Yes X You must print amount of cap t 🗙 in the Yes box at G if you had an ital gains from a trust.
+Have you applied an exemption or rollover?
+No Yes Net capital gain A , , , 800.00 Т otal current year capital gains H 800.00 Net capital losses carried forward to later income years Credit for r foreign resident capital gains withholding amounts , ·